hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-the-hpe-data-services-cloud-console-powershell-sdk.md

 winget install --id Microsoft.PowerShell.Preview --source winget
 ```

-There are multiple ways to generate a SDK out of the Open API SDK, I had at the end the best success using the [openapi-generator-cli-6.6.0.jar](https://repo1.maven.org/maven2/org/openapitools/openapi-generator-cli/6.6.0/) .
+There are multiple generators available to create a SDK out of the Open API spec.
+I had at the end the best result with [openapi-generator-cli-6.6.0.jar](https://repo1.maven.org/maven2/org/openapitools/openapi-generator-cli/6.6.0/)

 T﻿he minimum requirement to execute this JAR File is to have as a minimum JAVA Runtime Environment (JRE) version 8 installed.
 I used the [Microsoft OpenJDK 17.0.8 LTS](https://learn.microsoft.com/en-us/java/openjdk/download) build as JRE on my system.
 Having all requirements in place, I could simply create the DSCC PowerShell SDK with the following command: